Like a lot of people, I sometimes get tired of eggs. I need variety so I don’t get tired of food.

 This recipe is a fun way to switch up your breakfast routine!

-Yield: 16 oatmeal cups with yogurt (1 Freestyle point each)
+Yield: 16 oatmeal cups with yogurt (1 point each for blue, green and purple)

 - 1 1/4 cup quick cooking oats